delecueillerie/circleCollectionControl/README.md

 #circleCollectionControl

-This app is an exemple of a collection view with the use of a UICollectionViewFlowLayout subclass.
+This control is a collection view with a UICollectionViewFlowLayout subclass.

 * There is a scaling effect on items when scrolling.
 * The centered item is selected automatically when scrolling ending.